Borzyszkowski/SNN-CMS/README.md

 >~~~~

 #### On-chip inference
 To execute code on the remote Loihi Superhost please configure your machine using following [instruction]( https://www.nengo.ai/nengo-loihi/installation.html).
-After succesfull installation run the code on the Superhost with a following command:
+After succesfull installation run the code on the Superhost with a following commands.

+Classification of Jets using SNNs from the natural representation with 16 features:
 >~~~~
 >SLURM python3 Jet_SNN_model.py
 >~~~~